 Presently, there is a broad range of product brands for your hair that comes with smells that are appealing to your cat.
 That is why your cat enjoys biting your head, to access your hair.

 When it has to do with this issue, all you need to do is replace your hair product preferably to one without a scent.
-If you do desire a product that has a smell, ensure you pick one with lemon, grapefruit or orange.
+If you do desire a product that has a smell, ensure you pick one with lemon, grapefruit, or orange.
 This is because cats do not like citrus scents.

 Your cat is dealing with Pica

-Pica is a condition where your cat tends to chew non-food related items like fabric or hair.
+Pica is a condition where your cat tends to chew non-food-related items like fabric or hair.
 The causes of pica can consist of medical problems or nutritional deficiency.

-Biting hair also shows how cats that don’t have lots of physical energy or are stressful redirect energy.
+Biting hair also shows how cats that don’t have lots of physical energy or are stressed redirect energy.
 According to the American Society for the Prevention of Cruelty to Animals, in some instances, weaning too fast may result in pica in the long run.

 In comparison to others, Siamese cats tend to develop Pica easily.